nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   `Model#getBookNameForReturn()`, `Model#markRecordAsReturned()` and `Model#returnBook()`.
 * Step 5: After calling `Model#markRecordAsReturned()`, `ModelManager` will then call `SmartLib#markRecordAsReturned()`.
-* Step 6: `SmartLib#markRecordAsReturned()` will find the corresponding record in the record list and set the dateReturned to LocalDate.now()
+* Step 6: `SmartLib#markRecordAsReturned()` will find the corresponding record in the record list and set the dateReturned to 'LocalDate.now()'.
 * Step 7: After calling `Model#returnBook()`, `ModelManager` will then call `ModelManager#updateFilteredRecordList()`
-  which will update the corresponding record list in local storage file
+  which will update the corresponding record list in local storage file.
 * Step 8: `ModelManager#returnBook()` will also change the status of book and reader specified by calling `SmartLib#isBookReturned()` and update local storage by calling `Model#updateFilteredReaderList()` and `Model#updateFilteredBookList()`.
-* Step 9: All reader list, book list and record list will be updated in storage and reflected on the GUI
+* Step 9: All reader list, book list and record list will be updated in storage and reflected on the GUI.

 The following sequence diagram shows how the `return` operation works: